leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: retinaldetachment-pathophysiology_causes_riskfactors-retina
 - What is retinal detachment?
+- How does retinal detachment y occur
+- Why did my retina fall off
+- there is a curtain over my eyes
+- what does retinal detachment mean
+- why did i get a retinal detachment
+- how come my retina can come out
+- is retinal detachment dangerous
 - How does retinal detachment happen?
 - What causes retinal detachment?
 - Why do I have retinal detachment?
 - What is retinal detachment?
+- How does retinal detachment y occur
+- Why did my retina fall off
+- there is a curtain over my eyes
+- what does retinal detachment mean
+- why did i get a retinal detachment
+- how come my retina can come out
+- is retinal detachment dangerous
 - Why did I develop retinal detachment?
 - What happens in retinal detachment?
 - How did I get retinal detachment?